Relative p-adic Hodge theory: Foundations

 In the arithmetic setting, there is a functor from Galois representations to families of $(\varphi, \Gamma)$-modules, constructed by Berger and Colmez \cite{berger-colmez}.
 However, this functor is not an equivalence of categories; rather, it can only be inverted locally \cite{dee}, \cite{kedlaya-liu}.
 It seems that in this setting, one is forced to study families of Galois representations in the context of the larger category of families of $(\varphi, \Gamma)$-modules.
 For instance, one sees this distinction in the relative study of Colmez's \emph{trianguline} Galois representations \cite{colmez-trianguline}, as in the work of Bella\"iche \cite{bellaiche} and Pottharst \cite{pottharst2}.

 By contrast, in geometric relative $p$-adic Hodge theory, one continues to consider continuous representations acting on finite-dimensional $\Qp$-vector spaces.
 However, instead of the absolute Galois group of a finite extension of $\Qp$, one allows \'etale fundamental groups of affinoid spaces over finite extensions of $\Qp$.
-The possibility of developing an analogue of $(\varphi, \Gamma)$-module theory in this setting emerged from the work of Faltings, particularly his \emph{almost purity theorem} \cite{faltings-purity1, faltings-almost}, and has been carried out most thoroughly to date by Andreatta and Brinon \cite{andreatta-field-of-norms, andreatta-brinon}.
+The possibility of developing an analogue of $(\varphi, \Gamma)$-module theory in this setting emerged from the work of Faltings, particularly his \emph{almost purity theorem} \cite{faltings-purity1, faltings-almost}, and prior to this paper had been carried out most thoroughly by Andreatta and Brinon \cite{andreatta-field-of-norms, andreatta-brinon}.
 A similar construction was described by Scholl \cite{scholl}.
 (See also the exposition by Olsson \cite{olsson-almost}.)